Animal Science BSc Honours

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

-Stage 1 provides a solid base in the underlying science of domestic animals, covering genetics, microbiology, biochemistry and physiology.
-You undertake training to support and enhance your success in your degree and beyond.
+You’ll also get academic and professional skills training to support and enhance your success in your degree and beyond.

 Modules